pvd1313/gamma-beast-vg/README.md

 # Changes
 ### Features:
-- Added MCM option to block VGs when ADS with HV scopes.
+- Added MCM option to block VG when ADS with HV scopes.
-- Added MCM option to block VGs when ADS with NV scopes.
+- Added MCM option to block VG when ADS with NV scopes.
-- Added MCM option to block VGs when viewing through binocular.
+- Added MCM option to block VG when viewing through binocular.

 ### Fixes:
-- Removed ability to toggle NVGs brightness when NVGs is temporarily disabled, to prevent shader from turning on.
+- Removed ability to toggle VG brightness when VG is temporarily disabled, to prevent shader from turning on.

 ### Other:
+- Major script refactoring.
 - Removed support for 2D scopes.
-- Major script refactoring.
 - MCM structure changes.
 - MCM FDDA NVG animation option moved to BVG MCM.
 FDDA option still there, but does nothing.